Little Sister-in-Law a.k.a.

 the low points of her campy collaborations with director Chu Yin-Ping (Demon

-Fighter, Amazon Commandos, Fantasy Mission Force) in the early 80’s to
+Fighter, Amazon Commandos, Fantasy Mission Force) in the early 80’s to her

-Ashes of Time and Chungking Express.
+and Chungking Express.
 Her life would make a hell of a movie.

-Sorry for blathering on – I just have to
+Sorry for blathering on – I just have to Brigittophize from time to

-Brigittophize from time to time – and I don’t actually have much to say
+time – and I don’t actually have much to say about this film!
+Watching these

-about this film!
-Watching these old Brigitte films is always a bit of a
+old Brigitte films is always a bit of a gamble in terms of them having sub-titles

-role, you hope that they will – but as often as not they don’t.
-Since I
+or not.
+As the opening credits role, you hope that they will – but as often

-am not really watching these for the story lines that tend to be fairly
+as not they don’t.
+Since I am not really watching these for the story lines

-anemic - but simply to see Brigitte – I go on with or without sub-titles.
+that tend to be fairly anemic - but simply to see Brigitte – I go on

 In this case the film did not – and I have